williamlai/sitewise-uploader/README.md

 idf.py flash monitor
 ```

-It will collect 10 data samples before uploading to Sitewise.
+It will collect 10 data samples before uploading to SiteWise.
 You will see logs similar to the following:

 ```
 I (9543) sitewise_uploader: Collect 1th sample: T:27 H:40